 The Sports4Life Foundation was formed to enrich the lives of athletes by providing athletic opportunities to help reach their individual potential and develop a lifelong passion for sports.
-We strongly believe sports are a positive influence and can provide a valuable education in leadership, teamwork and competition.
+As a nonprofit organization, we strongly believe sports are a positive influence and can provide a valuable education in leadership, teamwork and competition.

 The Sports For Life foundation is thrilled to be a part of the Amazon Smile program, which donates .5% of the price of your Amazon Purchase to charity!
 Here’s how it works: When you begin shopping on Amazon use smile.amazon.com.
 It will deliver the exact same results as amazon.com and will allow you to donate a small percentage of your purchase to a charity of your choice.
 To select the charity you would like to support, scroll over “Your Account” once you’ve logged into Amazon, then select “Your Amazon Smile.
 There should be a button in the top right that says “change charity.”
 Search “Sports for Life Foundation Inc.” and select it as your charity